 Commercial disparagement — called “injurious falsehood” in Maryland — is one method to redress the harmful statements against a target.
 Injurious falsehood is the publication of a derogatory statement calculated to prevent others from dealing with the target or otherwise interfering with and disadvantaging the target’s relations with others.
 In many cases, the target must prove financial harm, such as loss of customers.
 In many states, the statute of limitations is one year.

 Any business should be careful not to become liable for the improper statement of its employees.
 Companies should maintain a social media policy and educate employees about what is and is not acceptable in social media postings.
-Business owners should be in control of all social media accounts that represent the business by having a trusted employee control the password of all accounts.
+Business owners should be in control of all social media accounts that represent the business by having a trusted employee control the passwords of all accounts.

-Although providing good service to customers and good relations with employees and vendors is always a good defense against bad reviews and online disparagement, negative comments are inevitable, and often able to be diminished.
+Although providing good service to customers and good relations with employees and vendors is always a good defense against bad reviews and online disparagement, negative comments are inevitable and often able to be diminished.

 Ned T. Himmelrich